O'Gorman senior's attendance earns her a two-year car lease

 “Tiegen is an absolutely perfect kid, so we couldn’t pull her name out and say just because she was sick today she didn’t deserve it,” Mahoney said.
 “So she’s very deserving.”

 It wasn’t the only announcement we saw at O’Gorman this afternoon.
-Freshman Robbie Sealey was randomly selected as the winner of$10,000 from among more than 4,427 students state-wide who took a short quiz this year about driving safety.
+Freshman Robbie Sealey was randomly selected as the winner of $10,000 from among 4,427 students state-wide who took a short quiz this year about driving safety.
 Additionally, another $10,000 will go to a school program which Sealey wants to receive the money.
 The money comes from the South Dakota Broadcasters Association.

-Note: (Correction: an earlier version of this report said “more than 4,427 students” took the short quiz.
-This has been corrected to state exactly 4,427.)